parcuri/derekkedziora.com/_posts/2020-05-09-work-reimagined.md

 It still feels easier to have a meeting.
 There's no need to plan ahead or refine your thoughts.
 You get a few people together, have a stream of consciousness, make some decisions on the fly and it *felt like* work.

-Hidden behind the ease of calling a meeting, are some real costs.
+Hidden behind the ease of calling a meeting, are real costs.
 Take a few professionals away from work for an hour, add in the productivity hit from context switching and you quickly lose the equivalent of a collective day of work.

 Let's quantify it further.
 I call a meeting because I need to run something by management (2 people).
 I also need to loop in 3 more people.
 I give myself 15 minutes to prepare and dump my ideas into a the company slideshow template.
 The direct cost of that meeting was 6.25 hours.